-Report to the County Assembly

-Notice to the regulation-making authority

-Tabling of the Report

-Revocation

-Automatic revocation of statutory instruments (a) it is sooner repealed or expires; or
+Automatic revocation of statutory instruments.

-(b) a regulation is made exempting it from expiry.

-(2) The responsible county executive committee member may in consultation with the committee, make a regulation under this Act extending the operation of a statutory instrument that would otherwise be revoked by virtue of this section.

-(3) An extension under sub-section (2) shall not exceed twelve months.

-(4) Only one extension of the operation of a statutory rule can be made under subsection (2).
+- (a) it is sooner repealed or expires; or - (b) a regulation is made exempting it from expiry. - (2) The responsible county executive committee member may in consultation with the committee, make a regulation under this Act extending the operation of a statutory instrument that would otherwise be revoked by virtue of this section. - (3) An extension under sub-section (2) shall not exceed twelve months. - (4) Only one extension of the operation of a statutory rule can be made under subsection (2). - 19.
+(1) Subject to subsection (2), every statutory instrument shall be published in the Kenya Gazette and County Gazette and shall be assigned a serial number as of the year in which it is made which shall be printed on the face of the statutory instrument.

-Publication of instruments
+Publication of instruments.